Distal combinatorial tools for graphs of bounded twin-width: Introduction

-The most well-known measure of complexity of set systems is VC-dimension, introduced in \cite{vcdim}.
-It is applied in a wide range of fields, including statistical learning theory and computational geometry.
-VC-density is a refinement of VC-dimension.
+Theorem \ref{theorem:neighborhood-complexity-theorem} in particular implies that the VC-density of graphs of bounded twin-width is equal to $1$ (Corollary \ref{cor:vc-density}).
+This notion is a refinement of VC-dimension, which is the most well-known measure of complexity of set systems and was introduced in \cite{vcdim}.
+Both measures are applied in a wide range of fields, including statistical learning theory and computational geometry.
 Whereas a set system has bounded VC-dimension if and only if it has bounded VC-density, in general, VC-density is at most as large as the VC-dimension, and it turns out that the VC-density, not the VC-dimension, is the decisive measure for the combinatorial complexity of a family of sets \cite{VCdensity}.
 For example, the VC-density of $\mathcal S$ governs the size of packings in $\mathcal S$ with respect to the Hamming metric \cite{VCpackings} and is intimately related to the notions of entropic dimension \cite{VCentropy} and discrepancy \cite{VCdiscrepancy}.
 VC-density has also a number of applications in algorithmics, for example \textsc{Connected $k$-Vertex Cover} admits a kernel with $O(k^{1.5})$ vertices on classes of graphs with VC-density at most $1$ \cite{twinwidthkernels}.
-Theorem \ref{theorem:neighborhood-complexity-theorem} in particular implies that the VC-density of graphs of bounded twin-width is equal to $1$.

-In our second main result, we refine our analysis of set systems defined by neighborhoods in graphs of bounded twin-width, and turn our attention to their logical complexity.
-Namely, we investigate how to efficiently encode neighborhoods of vertices in graphs of bounded twin-width.
-The main result of our paper, in an informal formulation, states the following.

-\begin{theorem*}[Informal version of Theorem \ref{theorem:encoding_theorem}] For every integer $t$ there is a finite set $\Delta_t$ of first-order formulas such that for every ordered graph $(G, \preceq)$ of twin-width at most $t$ and for every $A \subseteq V(G)$ we can partition $V(G)$ into $O(|A|)$ parts such that vertices in every part have the same neighborhood in $A$ and every part is first-order definable using one of the formulas in $\Delta_t$ and parameters from $A$. \end{theorem*}

-Theorem \ref{theorem:encoding_theorem} proves that the edge relation in graphs of bounded twin-width (together with a low twin-width order), seen as first-order structures, admits a \emph{definable abstract cell decomposition} \cite{distal}.
-This allows us to derive combinatorial results for graphs of bounded twin-width -- namely the Distal cutting lemma \cite{distal} and the Distal regularity lemma \cite{regularity}.
-This yields strong structural properties of graphs of bounded twin-width, based on notions originating in computational geometry and in combinatorics.
-We now briefly describe these tools and motivations for investigating such decompositions based on \cite{distal, regularity}.